docker-library/docs/sentry/content.md

 ## configuring the initial user

-The following assumes you chose PostgreSQL.
-If you did not, just replace the `--link` entries appropriately:
+If you did not create a superuser during `sentry upgrade`, use the following to create one:

 	docker run -it --rm --link some-postgres:postgres sentry sentry createsuperuser

-Once the user is created, you must run the following to give them the proper teams/access within the database: (replace `<username>` here with whatever was entered as the "Username" when prompted by `createsuperuser` above)

-	docker run -it --rm --link some-postgres:postgres sentry sentry repair --owner=<username>